Cloufield/gwaslab/docs/index.md

 - Read ldsc h2 or rg outputs directly as DataFrames (auto-parsing).
 - Extract lead variants given a sliding window size.
-- Extract novel loci given a list of known lead variants.
+- Extract novel loci given a list of known lead variants / or known loci obtained form GWAS Catalog.
-- Logging : keep a complete record of manipulations from raw data to munged data.
+- Logging : keep a complete record of manipulations applied to the sumstats.
-- Sumstats summary function: know your data better.
+- Sumstats summary: give you a quick overview of the sumstats.

 ## Requirements: